-We wish to note that some analyses and proofs in this paper are fairly involved and use concepts that may be unfamiliar to the reader (e.g., advanced notions of convex analysis, functional analysis, and dynamical systems theory).
+We wish to note that some analyses and proofs in this paper are fairly involved and use concepts (e.g., from convex analysis, functional analysis and dynamical systems) that may be unfamiliar to the reader.
 We refer the reader to Appendix~\ref{app:A} for more detailed mathematical background.